 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.

-In 2015, Delta underwent a cabin branding upgrade, with availability and exact details varying by route and aircraft type.
+In 2015, Delta Air Lines underwent a cabin branding upgrade.
+Availability and exact details vary by route and aircraft type.

-In April 2016, Delta CEO Ed Bastian announced that a new Premium Economy cabin would be added, later renamed Premium Select, featuring extra legroom, adjustable leg rests, extra seat pitch, width, and recline, and a new premium service.
+In April 2016, Delta CEO Ed Bastian announced that a new Premium Economy cabin would be added.
+Since renamed to Premium Select, this cabin will feature extra legroom; adjustable leg rests; extra seat pitch, width, and recline; and a new premium service.

-In July 2017, the Delta One Suites rolled out on the Airbus A350 fleet, which was first delivered that month.
+In July 2017, the suites rolled out on the Airbus A350 fleet, which was first delivered to Delta in July 2017.

 In October 2018, Delta announced that it would be selling first class seats on domestically configured Boeing 757 aircraft flying transatlantic routes as Premium Select.

-On December 21, 2018, Delta Air Lines sold majority ownership of DAL Global Services to Argenbright Holdings, dissolving the staffing division of DGS as part of the sale.
+On December 21, 2018, Delta Air Lines sold majority ownership of DAL Global Services to Argenbright Holdings and dissolved the staffing division of DGS as part of the sale.

-As of January 2019, Delta no longer offered single-day passes for the Sky Club.
+As of January 2019, Delta no longer offered single-day passes to the Delta Sky Club.

-In July 2019, Delta's Airbus A330-900 began revenue service featuring Delta One Suites.
-Also, Delta began retrofitting a new seat on the 767-400ER, which featured increased privacy and design similar to Delta One Suites, though without a privacy door.
+In July 2019, Delta's Airbus A330-900 began revenue service for the airline and Delta began retrofitting a new seat on the 767-400ER, which featured increased privacy and design similar to Delta One Suites, though without a privacy door.

-As of December 2021, Basic Economy travelers no longer earn award miles or medallion qualifying miles.
+As of December 2021, Basic Economy travelers no longer earn award miles (used for redeeming free travel, for example) or medallion qualifying miles (which count towards elite status).

 In 2021, Delta began retrofitting many of its 767-300ER and older A330 aircraft with Premium Select.